BufuWinner/PyMusic/README.md

  - you should find a file named ```CHOOSE_NAME.command``` in your current directory
  - double click to open
  - the Terminal opens, you should see the python file running in the window
- - change icon, change name(you can remove .command) = perfect music downloader 'app'!
+ - change icon, change name(you can remove .command) = perfect music downloader 'app'!:smile:

 The code isn't too advanced, so feel free to report any issues!